-8. Ask students to turn over their worksheets.
+8 Ask students to turn over their worksheets.
 Write the following prompts on the board and test students' memories of the statements, paying particular attention to the comparative structures.

-- weight of human brain v dolphin brain
+- weight of human brain versus dolphin brain

-- · human brain v brains of all other animals
+- human brain versus brains of all other animals

-- sperm whale v elephant
+- sperm whale versus elephant

 - sharks

-- women v men
+- women versus men

-- · 30,000 years
+- 30,000 years

 - energy

 - seeing